Clackamas Area Interceptor Improvement Project

 Locations

-The Clackamas Area Interceptor Improvement Project includes five miles of pipe divided into four segments for construction purposes.
+The Clackamas Area Interceptor Improvement Project includes five miles of pipes divided into four segments for construction purposes.

 Map